 If You Just Don’t Have Your Stuff Together On Time

 If all else fails and you’re simply feeling crunched for time, you can always file for an extension with the IRS, which involves—of course—a form: Form 4868 , to be exact.
-While filing the form gives you until October 15 to get your paperwork in order, keep in mind that it doesn’t give you an extended timeline on actually paying your taxes.
+While filing the form gives you an additional six months to get your paperwork in order, keep in mind that it doesn’t give you an extended timeline on actually paying your taxes.
 Any money you owe to the government is still due on Tax Day.

 Finally, if you use a tax preparer service, whether a human accountant or smart software product, keep in mind that they likely still have last year’s information on file, which may help fill in some gaps.
 Your professional tax preparer can also answer questions you have about properly filing this year’s return.